 1. Upfront Installation Costs

 First, you’ll want to consider finances.
 Traditionally, renewable energy almost always costs more to install upfront than any other power source.
-These systems can cost around $20,000 initially.
+A solar energy system can cost around $20,000 initially.
 Though tax incentives exist, it’s still not always possible for people to pay that much at one time.

-To put it another way, solar energy can be a significant investment for most individuals.
+To put it another way, a solar power system can be a significant investment for most individuals.

 2. Property Structure and Location